nikolp/react-example-context/README.md

 npm install
 npm run dev

+# TODO
+Create a form to enter values for Counter instead of them being randomly generated.
+Basically the AddCounter components should be form with submit button instead of just a button.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.